Fuel flow estimate

 FAQ

-What does the fuel flow rate calculator calculate?
+What does the fuel flow rate calculator LPM estimate?

-Where is the fuel flow rate calculator used?
+What is the fuel flow rate formula from LPM?

-Can I use the fuel flow rate calculator for gases and liquids?
+Can I use this fuel flow calculator for engines?